Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 Provide the following values for the ASP.NET Web API registration:

 - Provide a descriptive Name for the ASP.NET Web API, for example, `My Test ASP.NET Web API`.
 You will identify this application by its Name whenever working in the Azure portal.
-- Set the **Reply URL** to `https://localhost:44332/`.
+- Set the **platform** to `Web` and the **Reply URI** to `https://localhost:44332/`.
 This is the port number that this ASP.NET Web API sample is configured to run on.
+- Create the application.
+- Once the application is created, open your `My Test ASP.NET Web API` application and then open the **Expose an API** window (in the left nav menu).
 - Set the **AppID URI** to `demoapi`.
 This AppID URI is a unique identifier representing this particular ASP.NET Web API.
 The AppID URI is used to construct the scopes that are configured in your ASP.NET Web Application.
 For example, in this ASP.NET Web API sample, the scope will have the value `https://<your-tenant-name>.onmicrosoft.com/demoapi/read`
-- Create the application.
-- Once the application is created, open your `My Test ASP.NET Web API` application and then open the **Published Scopes** window (in the left nav menu).
-Add the following 2 scopes:
+- Add the following 2 scopes:
-  - **Scope** named `read` followed by a description `demoing a read scenario`.
+  - **Scope** named `read` followed by a display name and description of `demoing a read scenario`.
-  - **Scope** named `write` followed by a description `demoing a write scenario`.
+  - **Scope** named `write` followed by a display name and description of  `demoing a write scenario`.
-- Click **Save**.

 ### Step 4: Register your ASP.NET Web Application with Azure AD B2C